-In July 1864, McCausland's regiment took part in Confederate Maj.
-Gen. Jubal Early's invasion of Maryland and Pennsylvania where McCausland extorted a ransom of $25,000 from the citizens of Hagerstown, Maryland.
-Under orders, his forces later burned the town of Chambersburg, Pennsylvania after its citizens were unable to produce a $600,000 ransom.
+In July 1864, McCausland, now a Brigadier General, took part in Confederate Maj.
+Gen. Jubal Early's invasion of Maryland where McCausland extorted a ransom of $20,000 from the citizens of Hagerstown, Maryland.
+Under orders, his forces later burned the town of Chambersburg, Pennsylvania after its citizens were unable to produce a $500,000 ransom.

 McCausland took part in the Siege of Petersburg, the Battle of Five Forks and in the retreat to Appomattox, but did not surrender until the remnants of his force reached Lynchburg, Virginia.
 He spent time abroad after the war in self-imposed exile but eventually returned to his home in the Kanawha Valley, West Virginia.
 He was coolly received by his neighbors and gradually became a recluse.
 He was the penultimate Confederate general to die.